7. Investment

 Section contents

-• UK business investment has not yet returned to pre-pandemic or pre-Brexit levels
+• UK business investment has only recently exceeded pre-pandemic levels

-• In 2021, UK ranked 4th globally for FDI stock and 13th for FDI inflows
+• UK ranked 4th globally for FDI inward stock (behind US, EU, China)

 Click here for summary of Brexit FactBase.